Hridaya Hatha Yoga Theory

-The physical body is a sort of “stabilizer” of our emotions and thoughts.
-For example, even after a profound meditation, the mind can easily resume, in only a few minutes, its normal agitation and dynamism.
-This state of facts can be discouraging.
+The physical body is a sort of stabilizer of our emotions and thoughts.
+For example, even after a profound meditation, the mind can easily resume its normal agitation and dynamism in only a few minutes.
+This fact can be discouraging.
 So, we find ourselves wondering what to do.

 Our body is more stable than our thoughts.

-Our body is able to hold onto the echoes of the stillness and happiness experienced during meditation for a longer time.
+It is able to hold onto the echoes of the stillness and happiness experienced during meditation for a longer time.
 Therefore, body consciousness is very important.
 Also, when we become aware of the body, we become aware of its rhythms of life.
 And these rhythms are actually the rhythms of the living universe which cradles it.
 These rhythms are our life’s guidelines.

 The Basic Attitudes Regarding the Physical Body

-a) The transfiguration of the body
+1. The transfiguration of the body

-b) The physical body experienced as infinite space
+2. The physical body experienced as infinite space

-c) Emotional tensions and the physical body
+3. Emotional tensions and the physical body

-Countless emotional tensions, conflicts and mental doubts somatize in our physical body.
+Countless emotional tensions, conflicts, and mental doubts somatize (express themselves) in our physical body.
 The intimacy with our own body is limited by our mental conflicts.
 Therefore, it is a matter of a mental, not physical, attitude.
 Strong intuition is not needed to read suffering or fear on someone’s face.
 Inner tensions can generate many problems and diseases, from migraines to gastritis or even ulcer.
 But even if they have not yet expressed themselves in a chronic way in the physical body, psychological pressures and the constant worries of everyday life have unfortunate consequences on our physical body and on our energetic structures.

-d) Detachment from the physical body
+4. Detachment from the physical body

 Sleep is only a temporary oblivion, an escape into unconsciousness.
-However, it teaches us some fundamental things—how to detach from the physical body and to become free of our total identification—which are of great importance for the revelation of the freedom and happiness or our divine nature.
+However, it teaches us some fundamental things—how to detach from the physical body and to become free of our total identification—which are very important for the revelation of the freedom and happiness of our divine nature.

-e) To be free not “from the body,” but to be free “in the body”
+5. To be free not “from the body,” but to be free “in the body”

-f) Nirmana Kaya, or the physical body completely purified
+6. Nirmana Kaya, or the physical body completely purified

 Nirmana kaya describes the physical body of a liberated being.
 The followers of Buddhism strive, through various techniques, to reach the stage of a perfectly purified and alchemized physical body.